CedarsDSN/Galaxy_tutorial/docs/Secondary analysis/Quantification of reads.rst

-For users running each step -
+**For users running each step** -

-* On the left hand side of homepage, search for "featureCounts" and open up the tool
+* On the left-hand side of the homepage, search for "featureCounts" and open up the tool

 * Select the output of RNA STAR (RNA STAR on collection N: mapped.bam) from the dropdown list under "Alignment file"

 * Depending on whether your samples were stranded or unstranded, select it from the dropdown menu

-* Upload a gene annotation file for the genome you are working with using the "Upload Data" button on the left upperhand side of the page
+* Upload a gene annotation file for the genome you are working with using the "Upload Data" button on the left upper hand side of the page

-* The file should appear in the history and can then be selected from the dropdown menu of Gene annotation file
+* The file should appear in the history and can then be selected from the dropdown menu of gene annotation file

 * Under "Output format", specify the format as "Gene-ID "\t" read-count (MultiQC/DESeq2/edgeR/limma-voom compatible)"